Maryland preps resources as coronavirus cases grow to eight

 According to a press release, all UMMS visitors must check in at the front desk, visitors younger than 18 will be limited, adult visitors are limited to one per patient, visitors may be screened for flu-like symptoms and denied access if those symptoms are present, and visitors with international travel may not visit until 14 days after returning to the United States.

-Due to a lack of overseas goods and services available to fill container ships, the Seagirt Marine Terminal at the Port of Baltimore closed on Thursday and will close again on March 17.
+Due to a lack of overseas goods and services available to fill container ships, The Seagirt Marine Terminal at the Port of Baltimore closed Thursday and will close again March 17.